 - Multiple Sponsors: Some sponsors are reluctant to accept the entire responsibility for the club, however they are still interested in helping out.
 In this situation, it might be beneficial to seek out two sponsors: a primary sponsor whose name will be appended to the paperwork, and a secondary sponsor, who will assume responsibility when the first is unable to.
 Forging an agreement of this kind between two teachers helps both feel relieved of the time commitment to the club.
 However, it is better organizationally to have one sponsor if you can find one.
 So endeavor to find one who is willing to take the full sponsorship.

-- I’m not Muslim: Often times, non-Muslim teachers will be uncomfortable with assisting a group that practices another religion than his or her own.
-They will feel unable to provide the MSA with guidance.
-While it is true they are unable to be a resource of knowledge, they can provide the type of guidance necessary to run an organized club, and that is all you’ll need to start an MSA.
+- I’m not Muslim: Often times, teachers may be uncomfortable with assisting a group that practices another religion than his or her own.
+They may feel unable to provide the MSA with guidance.
+Regardless of whether or not this is true, they can provide the type of guidance necessary to run an organized club, and that is all you’ll need to start an MSA.
 Remind them they are only needed as a facilitator, not as a spiritual advisor, especially since the MSA is an academic organization.
 Also remind them that the main objective of the MSA is to be educational and since they are educators, they are more than qualified to sponsor the MSA.

 Now that you have your school’s approval, all the paperwork is in order, and you have a sponsor, you will now start forming your MSA: